Roman Reigns: The Tribal Chief (2020–2024)

 On the February 2 episode of SmackDown, Rhodes, who again won the Royal Rumble match, said that he would not challenge Reigns for the titles at WrestleMania XL, after which The Rock confronted Reigns, implying he would be Reigns' opponent instead.
 After this development drew backlash for disrupting their long-term storyline, during the WrestleMania XL Kickoff media event on February 8, Rhodes announced that he would face Reigns.
-On Night 1 of WrestleMania XL on April 7, Reigns and The Rock defeated Rhodes and Seth Rollins to enforce Bloodline Rules for their title match.
-The next night, Reigns lost the titles to Rhodes, ending his second record-setting Universal Championship reign at 1,316 days and ending his fourth WWE Championship reign at 735 days.
+On Night 1 of WrestleMania XL on April 6, Reigns and The Rock defeated Rhodes and Seth Rollins to enforce Bloodline Rules for their title match.
+The next night on April 7, Reigns lost the titles to Rhodes, ending his second record-setting Universal Championship reign at 1,316 days and ending his fourth WWE Championship reign at 735 days.
 WWE would later amend the official title history of the Universal Championship, recognizing that upon Reigns's loss of the Undisputed title at WrestleMania XL, the Universal Championship was retired with Reigns recognized as its final champion; the WWE Championship became subsequently referred to as the Undisputed WWE Championship.